 A December 2017, Betty Yee, director of CalPERS California public pension system, has launched Climate Action 100+, the largest and most ambitious investor engagement campaign ever created.
-The initiative was created to "commit companies to contain emissions, and improve governance".
-Since then, the initiative has seen the participation of over
+The initiative was created to “commit companies to contain emissions, and improve governance”.
+Since then the initiative has seen the participation of more than 1,000 people

 370 institutional investors from all over the world representing over $ 35 trillion in managed assets, including big names in the financial sector such as BlackRock, Fidelity, UBS and others.

 Climate Action 100+ has an extremely specific and action-oriented agenda.
-The initiative has created a list of 161 "focus companies" (you can call it, if you like, the "environmental ban list") that together account for more than 80% of global greenhouse gas emissions to steer their efforts towards change.
+The initiative created a list of 161 “focus companies” (you can call it, if you like, “environmental proscription list”) that together represent over 80% of global greenhouse gas emissions to direct their efforts towards change.

-Many of these are oil and gas majors: Exxon Mobil, BP and company.
-But there are also transportation companies like Ford, Toyota and Boeing, manufacturers like Nestle and Procter & Gamble and many others.
-For each sector, Climate Action 100+ draws up a series of agenda items in which it wants target companies to improve and an action strategy for investors, who are also advised to "vote for the removal of directors who have failed in their responsibility for the risk of climate change ".
+Many of these are oil and gas majors: Exxon Mobil, BP and co.
+But there are also transportation companies such as Ford, Toyota and Boeing, manufacturers such as Nestle and Procter & Gamble and many others.
+For each sector, Climate Action 100+ draws up a series of agenda items in which it wants target companies to improve and an action strategy for investors, who are also advised to "vote for the removal of failed directors in their responsibility for the risk of climate change".

-In their prime work progress report published last year, Climate Action 100+ presented the results obtained and the agenda for the years to come.
-Data, dozens of cases of pressure exerted successfully on companies, etc. The report is extremely interesting, I invite you to read it even if you are not an investor.
+In their prime work progress report published last year, Climate Action 100+ presented the results achieved and the agenda for the years to come.
+Data, dozens of cases of successful pressure on companies etc. The report is extremely interesting, I invite you to read it even if you are not an investor.